top of page

 How to Spot Roof Damage After July 4th Fireworks

 On July 5th, after the smoke clears, walk the perimeter of your property.
 Look (and smell) for anything unusual.
 Not all damage is obvious from the ground.
+Firework-related damage often presents subtly at first, which is why visual and sensory clues matter.
 Here’s what to watch for:

 • Scorch marks or melted areas on shingles or membranes